cloudera/terraform-provider-cdp/NOTES.md

-. you were curious about what to do for resource fields that are only used on input but are not available after -- e.g. the volume configuration stuff
-. datalake creation timed out, and you were curious if it was going to make you re-create the resource or would pick it up and why the answer was what it was (do you understand taint?)
 .
 Lots of name vs. CRN stuff to resolve.
 .
 Need to add unit testing.
-.
-Need to add documentation.
-.
-Need to add a release plan and establish versioning.
 .
 Need to fill out properties of the resources.
 Review for optional, force new, etc.
 .
 File JIRAs to make more properties mutable.
 .
 Lots of validation to add.